 It can often be tricky knowing what wine to serve with food.
 Is this white wine suitable for serving with spaghetti carbonara?
-There is no definitive list or guide detailing what wine must be served with a certain meal, but some wines complement foods and flavours more than others.
-Wineware have written this How to Match Wine and Food guide to help make wine and food pairing easier.
+No definitive list or guide details what wine must be served with a certain meal, but some wines complement foods and flavours more than others.
+Wineware has written this How to Match Wine and Food guide to help make wine and food pairing easier.

 These basic principles will help you successfully choose wine to accompany your food.
 Read below for a more detailed explanation of each point.